GRAND JUNCTION TRAIL:

 Cross Broadway to Kendall Square at 0.4 miles.

-Note; The Binney Street BIKE LANE travels East along Binney St to Edwin Land Blvd.
-Cross over and turn left to front Park on your right.
+Note; The Binney Street BIKE LANE travels East, along Binney St to Edwin Land Blvd.
+Triangle Park on your right.
+Cross over and turn left to Charles Park on your right.
 A brick lined trail will return you to the Charles River Bikeway after 0.6 miles.

 HH